ishaanbhimani0628/EE475_Team7/docs/n03_prd.md

 App development will be managed by Tanpreet.

 Collar:
 Collar development will be managed by Hafsa.
+Some work (SPI developement and PCB design will be shared between Hafsa and Ishaan).

 Base Station:
 Base station development will be managed by Ishaan.